wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The logic of data eviction is very similar to those of directory eviction, except the following:

 1. Data eviction will not initiate any invalidation transaction to the upper level, since the data array is non-inclusive.
-Besides, data eviction will also not evict the corresponding tag entry, if the directory entry indicates that sharers or owner exists in the upper level.
+Besides, data eviction will also not evict the corresponding directory entry, if the directory entry indicates that sharers or owner exists in the upper level.
 On the other hand, if a data entry is to be evicted, and the directory entry indicates neither sharers nor an owner, then the directory entry will also be evicted.
 This enforces the invariant that the most up-to-date data of an address can always be ontained from the upper level, as long as a directory entry exists.